AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Get Invitation`

-Get an Invitation using its id in a Tenant.
+Get an Invitation from Tenant.

 ### Request